scottfeldmanpeabody/strava/README.md

 In order to determine whether a segment is a road bike or a mountain bike segment, I was able to use the features that Strava lets you label each ride with the bike you rode.

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/attempts_by_bike.png)</br>
 *Count of Strava segments ridden on each bike.
-Note, there are sometimes dozens of segments per ride, hence the large y scale*
+Note, there are sometimes dozens of segments per ride, hence the large y- scale in the 10,000's*

 So it's obvious to the  that "Road", "Carbon Road", and "Road + Burley" (a Burley is a kid trailer), are all road bikes, I was able to sort out my more creative bike names and group them into the two categories of interest.

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/bike_names.png)
 *Rad names for rad bikes.*

 I've always estimated that I'm close to 50/50 with road vs. mountain biking, but never looked at it quantitatively before.
 It turns out that's the case, and the data set rather well balanced by segment attempts without me doing anything:

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/attempts_by_bike_type.png)</br>
 *This data set is balanced AF*

 Even though the data is labeled by bike, which has been transformed into bike type, not all segments are cleanly separated.
 Sometimes I ride my moutain bike to the trails and in the process traverse road segments.
 Sometimes I decide to be a bit of an idiot and ride my road bike on singletrack.
 The way I handled this was to calculate the percentage of road bike use on each segment.
 0% = entirely mountain bike use, 100% = entirely road bike use.
 Most of the segments are "pure," but for those within 30% of either end, I defined them by 0-30% = mountain bike, and 70-100% = road bike.
 30%-70% was dropped from the dataset.